 Large volume parenterals must be:

-- Supplied in sizes appropriate to label claims facilitating use of the contents promptly following initial entry.
+- The LVP is supplied in sizes appropriate to label claims facilitating use of the contents promptly following initial entry.

-- Labeled to indicate that: a) they contain no preservatives, b) they are intended for use promptly following initial entry, and (c) any portions not used promptly should be discarded.
+- The LVP is labeled to indicate that: (a) they contain no preservatives, (b) they are intended for use promptly following initial entry, and (c) any portions not used promptly should be discarded.

-- Labeled to clearly indicate concentration of individual ingredients and physiological parameters of the solution.
+- The LVP is labeled to clearly indicate concentration of individual ingredients and physiological parameters of the solution.

-The *Center* will review labeling and batch records to determine compliance with this policy.
-Initial action will ordinarily be a *Warning letter* or, if warranted by the circumstances, seizure.
+CVM will review labeling and batch records to determine compliance with this policy.